Back Roads (TV series)

-Back Roads is an Australian factual television show that looks at Australian regional towns.
-This observational documentary series began on the ABC on 30 November 2015.
+Back Roads is an Australian factual television series that explores life in regional towns across the country.
+The observational documentary premiered on ABC on 30 November 2015.

-From 2015 until 2025, the show was hosted by Australian political journalist Heather Ewart.
-Ewart stepped down as host following the conclusion of Series 11 and was succeeded by Lisa Millar who has appeared as a guest presenter since 2019.Back Roads also features a rotation of guest presenters.
+From its debut until 2025, the program was hosted by Australian political journalist Heather Ewart.
+After the conclusion of Series 11, Ewart stepped down, and Lisa Millar—a recurring guest presenter since 2019—took over as host.
+The series also regularly features a rotating lineup of guest presenters.
+Season 12 is set to return on 5 March 2025.

-The theme song is sung by Australian singer-songwriter, Rebecca Barnard.
+The show’s theme song is performed by Australian singer‑songwriter Rebecca Barnard.